- Does Flour Contain Yeast?

 Does Pizza Flour Contain Yeast?

-Yeast is a living microorganism; when you mix it with flour, the organisms start feeding on the sugars.
+Yeast is a living microorganism; when you mix it with flour, the organisms feed on the sugars.
 When the organisms feed on the fermented sugars, they produce carbon dioxide, which causes the dough to rise.

 Therefore, pizza flour manufacturers find it challenging to include yeast because the packaging needs to be airtight.